What is UpREIT vs DownREIT?

 UpREITs tend to be more widely used by real estate investors due to their tax advantages and simplicity.
 If an investor’s goal is to defer capital gains taxes, an UpREIT is the best option since the transfer of appreciated property of the REIT does not create a taxable event.

 DownREITs tend to adopt a complex operating structure.
 As a result, they may require the investor to spend extra on hiring a tax and investment expert to provide guidance on how to structure the investment.
 If the investor does not follow the rules provided by the IRS when transferring appreciated property, the federal tax agency may consider the transaction a taxable event.

 DownREITs are preferred over UpREITs when the property owner expects their property to appreciate more than the REIT’s entire portfolio.
 A DownREIT acts as a joint venture between a REIT and a property owner, and only the property owner’s assets are held at the partnership level.
 The performance of the partnership does not go hand-in-hand with the performance of the REIT’s entire portfolio of real estate properties.

 When exercising the put option, the conversion is pegged on the value of the partnership’s assets at the time of conversion and not the partnership’s assets.
 On the other hand, the partnership units held by an investor in an UpREIT rise and fall with the REIT’s shares and may result in a loss if the shares lose value at the time of conversion.

 Thank you for reading CFI’s guide to UpREIT vs DownREIT.
-CFI offers the Certified Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
+CFI offers the Commercial Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
 To keep learning and developing your knowledge base, please explore the additional relevant resources below: